samaloney/samaloney.com/content/blog/first_post.md

 Lets go!
 --------
-So my first step was to create a isolated environment (pyenv and virtualenv) and get Pelican installed
+My first step was to create a isolated environment (pyenv and virtualenv) and get Pelican installed

 ```bash
 mkproject -python3 samloney.com